 Over the past five years, gross margin peaked at 17.8% and averaged 16.0%.
 Operating margin peaked at 7.0% and averaged 6.3%.
 Net margin peaked at 3.6% and averaged 2.3%.

-TTM gross margin is 16.0%, about the same as the five-year average.
-TTM operating margin is 6.0%, 30 basis points worse than the five-year average.
-TTM net margin is 2.6%, 30 basis points better than the five-year average.
+TTM gross margin is 16.2%, 20 basis points better than the five-year average.
+TTM operating margin is 5.9%, 40 basis points worse than the five-year average.
+TTM net margin is 2.7%, 40 basis points better than the five-year average.

 With recent TTM operating margins below historical averages, Tredegar has some work to do.